3 Strategies to Prevent Bad Data in Your Perfectly Good Pipelines

 In 2021, data testing is table stakes.

 In the same way that software engineers unit test their code, data teams should validate their data across every stage of the pipeline through end-to-end testing.
-At its core, testing helps you measure whether your data and code are performing as you assume it should.
+At its core, data testing helps you measure whether your data and code are performing as you assume it should.

 Schema tests and custom-fixed data tests are both common methods, and can help confirm your data pipelines are working correctly in expected scenarios.
 These tests look for warning signs like null values and referential integrity, and allows you to set manual thresholds and identify outliers that may indicate a problem.
 When applied programmatically across every stage of your pipeline, data testing can help you detect and identify issues before they become data disasters.